 Treatment is a great beginning, but what happens when the person with a Substance Use Disorder returns home, or if they never get to treatment?

-When families learn the Be A Loving Mirror Method they become crucial supporters of sobriety in the home, and they can find greater joy and peace for themselves in the process.
+When families learn the Be A Loving Mirror Method they become important and critical supporters for recovery in the home, and in the process find greater joy and peace for themselves.

 The BALM® Comprehensive Family Recovery Education Program helps families become their loved one's best chance of recovery.
 BALM® is the acronym for Be A Loving Mirror.
 Being love and loving is a powerful and attractive way to promote healing and move through the challenges of loving someone who is addicted.
 You just need some tools and skills to help along the way.